Florida Attorney for DUI Manslaughter & Vehicular Manslaughter Charges

 According to Florida Statute 782.071, vehicular manslaughter is a second-degree felony charge.
 Vehicular manslaughter occurs when a driver causes the death of another individual by driving recklessly.
 The driver does not need to be under the influence of alcohol or drugs in order to receive charges.
 For example, if another person dies as a result of texting and driving, talking on the phone while driving, or an accident caused by street racing, you may face charges for vehicular manslaughter.

 To establish guilt for vehicular manslaughter in Florida, a prosecutor must only prove that you drove your car in a way that you knew was likely to kill or injure another person.
 Only the most experienced vehicular homicide attorneys can help with a case like this.

 Penalties for DUI Manslaughter Charges

-The loss of life is tragic and the consequences of a DUI manslaughter are severe.
+The loss of life is tragic and the consequences of DUI manslaughter are severe.
 According to Florida Statute 316.193, the charge is a second-degree felony.
 A conviction carries a sentence of a minimum of four years in prison, by law.
 However, you may face up to 15 years in prison depending on the circumstances of your case and sentencing is at the discretion of the judge.
 For this reason, you must have a DUI manslaughter lawyer on your side fighting for the minimum sentencing or to potentially have your charges dismissed.

 In addition to prison time, there are several other penalties associated with a DUI manslaughter conviction.
 You will permanently lose your driver’s license, without the chance to reinstate it at a later time.
 You will have to pay substantial court fees and fines and you may have to pay restitution.